swiss-seismological-service/hermes-model/README.md

 4   2020-11-24 15:35:07.995789  8.474372  46.509814  1261.102992      -2.94
 ```

 It is possible to return multiple realizations of catalogs for one timestep.
-In this case a `grid_id` column is required, to distinguish between the different realizations:
+In this case a `catalog_id` column is required, to distinguish between the different realizations:

 ```
-                          time longitude   latitude        depth  magnitude  grid_id 0   2020-11-24 14:47:09.823149  8.474492  46.509983  1294.102992      -2.82        0
+                          time longitude   latitude        depth  magnitude  catalog_id 0   2020-11-24 14:47:09.823149  8.474492  46.509983  1294.102992      -2.82        0
 1   2020-11-24 15:28:54.648949  8.474545  46.510010  1268.102992      -2.94        0
 2   2020-11-24 15:31:42.411869  8.474323  46.509967  1265.102992      -3.03        0